Ethan's Pop Tunes Page

 |I wrote Eth-O-Ditty in the early 1980s when I owned a professional 16-track recording studio.
 Bob Lavalle played the drums and I'm on the electric guitar and bass.
 I also played all the other parts on my homemade analog synthesizer.
 Read more about this synthesizer and my studio on my Music page.
 At the right is a fragment of the original schematic drawing I made while designing this beast.
 There's a photo of the synthesizer itself next to Disco Rainbow, above.|

-Most of these tunes were sequenced years ago using Passport Design's Master Tracks Pro and Encore programs, and some of the live tracks were recorded on an Alesis ADAT digital 8-track recorder.
-In May 1997 I replaced the ADAT with a hard disk recording setup and IQS's SAWPlus software, which were used to record the strings on Elli's Song, the violin solo on Jungle, and my cello concerto.
-In 2001 I sold all my old synthesizers (eight of them!) and outboard gear, and today I do everything with just a computer, Cakewalk SONAR, and plug-in effects and soft-synths.
+The older tunes above were sequenced using Passport Design's Master Tracks Pro, with the live tracks recorded on an Alesis ADAT digital 8-track recorder sync'd via SMPTE.
+In May, 1997 I replaced the ADAT with a hard disk recording setup and IQS's SAWPlus software, which were used to record the strings on Elli's Song, the violin solo on Jungle, as well as my cello concerto.
+In 2001 I sold all my old synthesizers (eight of them!) and other outboard gear, and today I do everything with just a Windows computer, Cakewalk SONAR, and plug-in effects and soft-synths.
 Here's my current setup:

-Computer: Dell XPS 8300 Core i7 at 3.4 GHz with 8 GB RAM running Windows 8 Professional 64-bit, more than 1 TB of hard drive storage across seven physical drives including back-ups, and twin 24-inch LCD display monitors.
+Computer: Dell XPS 8300 Core i7 at 3.4 GHz with 8 GB RAM running Windows 7 Professional 64-bit, 10 TB of hard drive storage across seven physical drives including back-ups, and twin 24-inch LCD display monitors.

-Audio hardware: Focusrite Scarlett 8i6 and M-Audio Delta 66 sound cards, Mackie 1202 and Rane MP 24 mixers.
+Audio hardware: Focusrite Scarlett 8i6 sound card, Mackie 1202 and Rane MP 24 mixers.

-Audio software: SONAR, Vegas Video, Encore, Sound Forge, DreamStation software analog synthesizer, sample playback digital synths, Yamaha Visual Arranger, Jammer Professional, CD Architect, DVD Architect, UltraFunk plug-in pack, Sonic Foundry Noise Reduction, and too many other programs, plug-ins, and soft-synths to list individually.
+Audio & video software: SONAR, Vegas Video, Encore and MuseScore, Sound Forge, DreamStation software analog synthesizer, sample playback digital synths, Yamaha Visual Arranger, Jammer Professional, Sonitus plug-in pack, and too many other programs, plug-ins, and soft-synths to list individually.

 Microphones: 1 pair AKG C-451, 1 pair audio-technica AT-4033, DPA 4090.

 Mixdown monitoring is through a pair of Crown PowerBase amplifiers (1,040 watts total), driving JBL 4430 bi-amplified studio monitors, and optionally with a pair of Yamaha NS-10M bookshelf speakers powered by a Sony stereo receiver.
-I also have a 5.1 surround system in my living room home theater for surround mixing projects on a Dell laptop.
+I also have a fabulous 5.1 system in my living room home theater at left for mixing surround projects on a Dell laptop.

-Acoustic Treatment is far more important than gear, and I have plenty of bass traps as well as absorption at the first reflection points on the side walls and ceiling.
+Acoustic Treatment is far more important than gear, and I have plenty of bass traps and other acoustic treatment in both audio rooms.

-You can see a brief video tour of my home studio in THIS 2.8 MB Windows Media file), and this video tour of my home theater setup.
+You can see this brief video tour of my home studio (2.8 MB Windows Media file), and this video tour of my home theater setup.